City-of-Helsinki/kukkuu/hel_django_auditlog_extra/README.md

 >
 > Docs: https://www.django-rest-framework.org/.

-Django REST framework is a powerful and flexible toolkit that makes it easier to build Web APIs using the Django framework.
+Django REST framework is a powerful and flexible toolkit that makes it easier to build Web REST APIs using the Django framework.

 ## FAQ

 There have been some incompatibility issues with `django-auditlog` and `django-graphene`.
-Some solutions to that and answers to some other common questions, issues and more details, see the [FAQ.md](./docs/FAQ.md).
+Some solutions to them and answers to common questions and issues, see the [FAQ.md](./docs/FAQ.md).

 ## Installation

-**Dependencies (TODO):**
+**Dependencies:**
 For actor handling, django-auditlog and test usage:

 - **`django.contrib.auth`**: Django built-in
 - **`django.contrib.contenttypes`**: Django built-in
 - **`auditlog`**: django-auditlog

-**`settings.py`**:
+**`settings.py`:**

 ```python
 INSTALLED_APPS = [